foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/winusb.md

 If your device is not shown by Zadig, then click on **List all devices** in **Options**.

-For EM Starter Kit, select **Digilent Adept USB Device (Interface 0)**, choose WinUSB driver and press Replace Driver.
+For EM Starter Kit and EM SDP select **Digilent Adept USB Device (Interface 0)**, choose WinUSB driver and press Replace Driver.
 Your FTDI driver will be replaced with WinUSB.

 ![Zadig with selected device](images/zadig_selected.png)

-For HS Development Kit, IoT Development Kit, EM SDP and AXS10x SDP, the only thing that differs is that you should select **Digilent Adept USB Device (Interface 1)**.
+For HS Development Kit, IoT Development Kit and AXS10x SDP, the only thing that differs is that you should select **Digilent Adept USB Device (Interface 1)**.